 3. It can perform photosynthesis and nitrogen fixation only in anaerobic environments.

+Why does it matter to reef aquarists?
 1. R. palustris occurs widely in nature (including on coral reefs).

 2. It forms a close relationship with zooxanthellate corals, living in anaerobic areas within the host’s mucus and tissues.